 What if your investment is below its average?

 If your investments are falling short of expectations, follow one essential rule: Don’t panic.
 One year, the stock market might be up 14 percent.
 Two years later, it might be down more than 35 percent (as it was in 2008).
-Earning that average means taking the good with the bad, leaving your money invested and reinvesting all distributions — even when the index is under-performing.
+Earning the average means taking the good with the bad, leaving your money invested and reinvesting all distributions — even when the index is underperforming.

-Stocks, junk bonds, real estate and other higher-risk investments can generate negative returns over short time frames.
-Over longer periods of time, the merits of owning real estate that increases in value, or a stock index fund whose collective holdings are generating ever-increasing earnings are what generate the higher return on investment that attracted your attention in the first place.
+Stocks, real estate and other higher-risk investments can generate negative returns over short time frames.
+Over longer periods of time, though, these investments can make up lost ground and generate the higher return on investment that attracted your attention in the first place.

 Understanding inflation’s impact on your return

 Cash investments often trail, or at best, keep pace with inflation.
-This is why you’ll have to accept some degree of risk in order to achieve your financial goals.
-For example, if you keep all your money in CDs and a savings account for decades, the amount of money in your account will increase, but the buying power of that money will likely shrink.
+If you keep all your money in CDs and a savings account for decades, the amount of money in your account will increase, but the buying power of that money will likely shrink.
 So, for long-term investment goals like retirement, a heavy allocation toward stocks — particularly in the earlier part of your professional career — is a time-tested way to outpace inflation and create wealth.
 And in times when inflation is running even hotter, it’s important to understand the best investments to hedge against that deflating purchasing power.